Reavershark/ldc2-raspberry-pi/README.md

 # ldc2 cross compiler for the Raspberry Pi
-Docker container for cross compiling D code to the Raspberry pi
+Docker container for cross compiling D code to the Raspberry pi.

 Also contains cross-compiled versions of openssl and zlib, which are dependencies of [vibe-d](https://vibed.org/).